home-assistant/home-assistant.io/source/_cookbook/python_component_simple_alarm.markdown

 DEPENDENCIES = ['group', 'device_tracker', 'light']

-# Attribute to tell which light has to flash whem a known person comes home
+# Attribute to tell which light has to flash when a known person comes home
 # If omitted will flash all.
 CONF_KNOWN_LIGHT = "known_light"

-# Attribute to tell which light has to flash whem an unknown person comes home
+# Attribute to tell which light has to flash when an unknown person comes home
 # If omitted will flash all.
 CONF_UNKNOWN_LIGHT = "unknown_light"